Mesa/Boogie Mark Series: Mark IV

 The Mark IV was launched by Mesa/Boogie in 1990 as a three-channel amp - with independent controls for all three channels, except bass and mid, which are the same for both Rhythm 1 (clean) and Rhythm 2 (crunch).
 The "crunch" channel is designed for use by hard rock and heavy metal rhythm guitarists.
 There were two versions of this amp.
 Mark IVs built from the start of production until about September 1993 are referred to as version A; amplifiers made from late 1993 until the end of production in 2008 are known as version B. Early Bs have an attached power cord, like the A version.
-Some differences: version A has no stereo effects loop or footswitch for reverb, and the lead channel is much like the Mark IIC+‘s.
+Some differences: Version A has no stereo effects loop or footswitch for reverb, and the lead channel is much like the Mark IIC+s.
 Version B has switchable reverb, a single switchable stereo effects loop, and an output to drive another power amp.
 Its voicings are altered slightly.
 Both versions are highly regarded; production of the Mark IV ceased in 2008 after an 18 year production run.

 Mark V

 The Mark V was introduced in early 2009.
 Much like its close cousin, the Triaxis Preamp, it features many voicings based on previous Mark Series amplifiers.
 It has three distinct channels, each with their own pre-gain three band tone stack, gain, master, and presence controls.
 Each channel also has three modes, which control several of the amplifier's 49 relays to mirror the circuit being modelled.
 The Mark V introduced a channel-assignable graphic EQ.
 Older Boogies were equipped with graphic equalizers, but these did not allow the same flexibility.
-Each channel has a toggle switch able to select between EQ active, off, or footswitched.
-Similar to the Express and F-series amplifiers, the graphic EQ also had channel-assignable contour knobs.
+Each channel has a toggle switch able to select between EQ active, off, or foot-switched.
+Similar to the Express and F-series amplifiers, the graphic EQ also had channel-assignable contour-knobs.

 The Mark V - like its predecessor - comes standard in a Simul-Class format, but with a twist: early Simul-Class power amps were configured for SC-75 watt operation, or A-15 watt operation, or an increase of 10 watts when in pentode mode.
 The Mark V is biased warmer to produce an output of SC-90 watts, AB-45 watts, and Single-Ended A-10 watts, similar to the Lone Star.
 Channel-specific Multi-Watt toggles dictate the power amplifier's operation class.

 Mark 5:25

 The Mark 5:25 was introduced in 2014.
 It is a smaller, two-channel version of the Mark V. The output section contains two EL84 tubes which can be switched between 10 and 25 Watts.
 It also features a built-in CabClone which can be used to emulate a speaker cabinet while driving headphones for silent playing, or a direct-in (DI) box for recording or sound reinforcement applications.

-The combo version "Mark Five: 25™ 1X10 COMBO" was introduced in 2020, the dimensions are 14 3/4"(H) x 14 1/8"(W) x 9 3/8"(D), with an 8 Ohm Celestion G10 Creamback speaker inside and weight 24 Lbs.
+The combo version "Mark Five: 25™ 1x10 COMBO" was introduced in 2020, the dimensions are 14 3/4"(H) x 14 1/8"(W) x 9 3/8"(D), with an 8 Ohm Celestion G10 Creamback speaker inside and weight 24 Lbs.